 The Xactly sales pitch focuses on the problem their customer has — an important part of a successful pitch.
 I discussed the "me monster" above, and you should be wary of it when creating a pitch.
 Xactly does this well.
 The trick is to address your customer's problems and concerns and highlight how your product or service solves these problems.
 In the case of Xactly, it's about getting people off cumbersome legacy systems and Excel spreadsheets.

 This is an interesting way to build your pitch: Make a note of what really annoys your customer and pitch how your service can resolve this grievance.
-It's another way of reframing the customer need, and it works because it's a powerful way to describe the situation.
+It's another way of reframing the customer's needs, and it works because it's a powerful way to describe the situation.

 When they discuss how you're being told by analysts what to do, or people who haven't used a product, they highlight a clear disconnect in the market between what you need and what you get.
 The company allows verified users of products to write reviews and becomes an essential resource for their users.